What are the most popular event types?

 About Us

 At Protectivity, we are specialists in the provision of what we believe is comprehensive event insurance.
 Our event insurance offers protection for you as an event planner.
 Our cover options are suited to event planners organising or taking part in a wide range of events, including parties, food festivals and sporting events.
+From Public Liability cover to insurance for event cancellation, we have your back.

 1. Corporate Events